 Thus, the Royal Palace and the Temple of the Tooth were associated with the administrative and religious functions of the capital city.
 Even after its conquest by the British, Kandy has preserved its function as the religious capital of the Sinhalese and a place of pilgrimage for Buddhists, namely those belonging to the Theravada school.

 Portuguese invasions in the 16th century and 17th century were entirely unsuccessful.
-The kingdom tolerated a Dutch presence on the coast until 1761, when Kirti Sri attacked and overran most of the coast, leaving only the heavily fortified Negombo intact.
-When a Dutch retaliatory force returned to the island in 1763, Sri abandoned the coastline and withdrew into the interior.
-When the Dutch continued to the jungles the next year, they were constantly harassed by disease, heat, lack of provisions, and Kandyan sharpshooters, who hid in the jungle and inflicted heavy losses on the Dutch.
+The kingdom tolerated a Dutch presence on the coast until 1761, when King Kirti Sri attacked and overran most of the coast, leaving only the heavily fortified Negombo intact.
+When a Dutch retaliatory force returned to the island in 1763, Sri abandoned the coastline and withdrew into the interior of the island.
+When the Dutch continued to the jungles the next year, they were constantly harassed by disease, heat, lack of provisions, while the Kandyan sharpshooters, who hid in the jungle, inflicted heavy losses on the Dutch.
 The Dutch launched a better adapted force in January of 1765, replacing their troops’ bayonets with machetes and using more practical uniforms and tactics suited to speedy movement.
 They were initially successful, capturing the capital, but they took a deserted city, and the Kandyans withdrew to the jungles once more, refusing to engage in open battle.
-The Dutch, worn down by constant attrition, came to terms in 1766
+The Dutch, worn down by constant attrition, came to terms in 1766.

 Special tour packages covering Kandy, Sri Lanka

 Explore the hidden beauty of the Sri Lanka.
 All Packages are fully customizable.